naturalis/mixed-reads-assembly-Erycina/README.md

 Architecture
 ------------
-How do the work environment and the data volume(s) fit together?
 The work environment we have created is located on the instance and our data and results are located on the volume.
 This is better explained in the figure below.

 ![alt text](https://github.com/naturalis/mixed-reads-assembly-Erycina/blob/master/doc/work_environment_layout.png "Work environment layout")